apex/apex/docs/deploy.md

 After deploy Apex will cleanup old function's versions stored on AWS Lambda leaving only few.
 Number of retained versions can be specified in project or function configuration.

 If you prefer to be explicit you can pass one or more function names to `apex deploy`.
+You may also perform shell-style globbing matches with any command accepting function names, such as `deploy`, `logs`, and `rollback`.

 ## Examples